 During our extended stay in Mendoza, Argentina we decided to head up into the mountains to escape the bustle and heat of the city.
 At first we thought of b-lining it to Uspallata, a small town located in the valley leading up towards the high Andes.
-It’s a great base camp for taking a day trip to Aconcagua, but we really wanted to stay in the mountains and ideally have hiking right out our backdoor.
+It’s a great base camp for taking a day trip or hiking the Aconcagua Trial, but we really wanted to stay in the mountains and ideally have hiking right out our backdoor.

 After a bit of browsing on Google earth and Booking.com we found Valle del Sol—a small town nestled at the base of the Andes.
 Not to mention, we even had views of Cerro Plata (elevation 5955m) from our room!